zurv4n/BGS_Compass/README.md

 ### Z changes

-Added the image and corresponding sql
+Added the image and corresponding sql<br>

-I have created a logic set that changes based on possession of either or both items as well as a town check.
+I have created a logic set that changes based on possession of either or both items as well as a town check.<br>

-The current logic structure:
+The current logic structure:<br>
-With COMPASS only: both on foot and on horse, compass is visible With MAP only: no radar displayed when mounted or in vehicle.
-Minimap while on foot in town (RP - use bildings to orient map) With COMPASS and MAP: compass needle while mounted or in vehicle, minimap while on foot no matter the location.
+With COMPASS only: both on foot and on horse, compass is visible<br>
+With MAP only: no radar displayed when mounted or in vehicle.
+Minimap while on foot in town (RP - use bildings to orient map)<br>
+With COMPASS and MAP: compass needle while mounted or in vehicle, minimap while on foot no matter the location.<br>

 INSERT INTO `items`(`item`, `label`, `limit`, `can_remove`, `type`, `usable`, `desc`) VALUES ('misc_map_map', 'Map', 5, 1, 'item_standard', 1, 'So you know where to go');
 INSERT INTO `items`(`item`, `label`, `limit`, `can_remove`, `type`, `usable`, `desc`) VALUES ('misc_map_compass', 'Compass', 5, 1, 'item_standard', 1, 'So you know how to get there');